 Prepare the Meatballs

-- In a large mixing bowl, whisk the 3 eggs well.
-Add the riced cauliflower, cooked quinoa, and all remaining meatball ingredients.
+- In a large mixing bowl, whisk eggs together.
+Add the riced cauliflower, cooked quinoa and all remaining meatball ingredients.
 Mix well, pack down into the bottom of the bowl and refrigerate for 30 minutes.
 NOTE: The meatballs will form much easier if your cauliflower is finely riced vs. being too chunky.

 - Preheat oven to 350°.
 Use a large spoon and your hands to form meatballs.
 I like them to be about 3", bigger than a golfball but smaller than a tennis ball.
 Be delicate but make sure they are well formed.
 Place on a non-stick baking sheet or baking sheet lined with parchment paper.
 You should have 12-15 meatballs.
 Bake for 30-35 minutes.
 Set aside.
 If not using right away, let them cool completely and then refrigerate for up to 3 days or freeze.

 Coconut Turmeric Sauce

 - In a large skillet or Dutch oven, heat olive oil over medium heat.
 Add onions and saute until translucent, about 4 minutes.
 Add turmeric and Aleppo pepper and saute about 30 seconds until spices are fragrant.
 Add garlic and ginger and saute another minute.
 Season well with salt and pepper.

 - Add the vegetable stock first to deglaze and scrape up any spices.
 Once combined, add coconut milk and bring to a simmer.
 Add heavy cream and continue to simmer about 5 minutes.
 Sauce will thicken slightly.
 Add juice of 2 limes.